elastisys/compliantkubernetes-apps/tests/README.md

 > All instructions assume that you are standing in the `tests/` directory.

 > [!warning]
-> Known issue that tests requiring use of `docker` or `podman` cannot run within the test container.
+> Do not use `docker` or `podman` directly from tests, as they take differing arguments and may depend on variables present on the host not available within the tests container.
+> Instead use tools like `buildah` for building and pushing or `skopeo` for syncing and pulling.
 >
 > Additionally tests running in the test container might hang on interrupts, requiring the container to be killed.